rkass/ava-sim/README.md

 - Specific needs for running zapavm
 - Ability to spin up a 6th node that bootstraps from an already running network.

-### Prerequisites
+### Running

 - You must have [Golang](https://golang.org/doc/install) >= `1.16` and a configured
 [`$GOPATH`](https://github.com/golang/go/wiki/SettingGOPATH).

-- You must have zapavm already built.
+1. Build Zapavm or use the pre-built binary.
 See https://github.com/zapalabs/zapavm#building for instructions on how to build the plugin.
-- Write out the following files.
+2. Write out the following files.
 These files are queried by the nodes starting up to know which node number they are, which lets them infer the port number of their corresponding zcash.

 ```
 =>echo "NodeID-7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg" > ~/node-ids/0